NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/ase.md

 # ASE interface

-The easiest way to obtain potentials and forces from established codes is to directly use the interfaces implemented in [ASE](https://wiki.fysik.dtu.dk/ase/).
+The easiest way to obtain potentials and forces from established codes is to use the interfaces implemented in [ASE](https://wiki.fysik.dtu.dk/ase/).

 We provide the [`AdiabaticASEModel`](@ref) which wraps an ASE atoms object and its